 Good birding can be found in areas in which the grassland or forest is intact.
 Depending on our arrival time in the area, we could do some forest birding in the afternoon already.
 Our main targets are Black-fronted Bushshrike, Bat Hawk and Cape Parrot.
 Other birds we could expect to see include Square-tailed Drongo, Barratt’s Warbler, Orange Ground Thrush, Purple-crested Turaco, Long-crested Eagle, Yellow-streaked Greenbul, White-starred Robin, Cape Batis, African Emerald Cuckoo and many more.

 We will overnight at the legendary Kurisa Moya Lodge.
-It is a beautiful nature lodge positioned in the heart of an indigenous forest overlooking the breath-taking Kudu’s River Valley.
-The Kurisa Moya farm measures 422 hectares of extraordinary landscape.
-Because the farm is situated between the lowveld and the highveld, it enjoys the benefits of both climates and environments.
-Kurisa Moya boasts excellent birding on site, including seven species of robin, including White-starred Robin and Chorister Robin-chat.
+It is a beautiful nature lodge positioned in the heart of an indigenous forest overlooking the breathtaking Kudu’s River Valley.
+The Kurisa Moya farm measures 422 hectares of extraordinary landscapes.
+Because the farm is situated between the Lowveld and the highveld, it enjoys the benefits of both climates and environments.
+Kurisa Moya boasts excellent birding on-site, including seven species of robin, including White-starred Robin and Chorister Robin-chat.
 Five bushshrikes are on offer, with Black-fronted Bushshrike heading up the list.
 Other specials include Narina Trogon, Buff-spotted Flufftail, Lemon Dove, Green Twinspot and Knysna Turaco, to name but a few.